What is a stroke and how does it occur?

 - Burial expenses

 Collectively, New Jersey medical malpractice lawyers Michael L. Weiss, Esq. & Robert E. Paarz, Esq. have presented over 20 medical malpractice cases relating to stroke misdiagnosis to juries and have helped many families achieve substantial financial recoveries.
+We serve not only the New Jersey area but also Philadelphia.
 They are committed to using their knowledge and experience to help any individual or family who has suffered a severe, permanent injury or death due to medical malpractice to obtain fair compensation.
 If you believe you or a loved one may have experienced such an injury, please contact Weiss & Paarz, P.C., today.